roncr/d3-tooltip-box/README.md

 ### Dynamic Custom Template

-In order to build the tooltip on the fly, you can use the `.template(...)` method and provide a function, the function will be invoked with the data managed by D3 for the nodes.
+In order to build the tooltip on the fly, you can use the `.template(...)` method and provide a function, the function will be invoked with the associated data attached by D3 for the nodes.
 Check the [API Reference](#api-reference) for more.

 ```javascript
 var tooltip = d3TooltipBox.tooltip()